DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDataGrid/1 Configuration/onEditorPreparing.md

 ##### field(e.editorName): String
 Allows you to change the editor.
 Accepts names of DevExtreme UI components only, for example, *"dxTextBox"*.
 Import a new editor's module when [DevExtreme modules](/concepts/Common/Modularity/01%20Link%20Modules/10%20Use%20Webpack.md '/Documentation/Guide/Common/Modularity/') are used.
-The [editorType](/api-reference/10%20UI%20Components/dxForm/5%20Item%20Types/SimpleItem/editorType.md '/Documentation/ApiReference/UI_Components/dxForm/Item_Types/SimpleItem/#editorType') property specified in the **editing**.[form](/api-reference/10%20UI%20Components/GridBase/1%20Configuration/editing/form.md '{basewidgetpath}/Configuration/editing/#form') object has precedence over this parameter.

 ##### field(e.editorOptions): Object
-Gets and sets the editor's configuration. [editorOptions](/api-reference/10%20UI%20Components/dxForm/5%20Item%20Types/SimpleItem/editorOptions.md '/Documentation/ApiReference/UI_Components/dxForm/Item_Types/SimpleItem/#editorOptions') specified in the **editing**.[form](/api-reference/10%20UI%20Components/GridBase/1%20Configuration/editing/form.md '{basewidgetpath}/Configuration/editing/#form') object have precedence over this parameter.
+Gets and sets the editor's configuration.

 ##### field(e.element): DxElement
 #include common-ref-elementparam with { element: "UI component" }